dbca-wa/wastd/docs_source/data_collection/data_collection_admin.rst

 App settings:

-* Camera: Open app, enable location capture, so that all photos are geo-referenced with the coordinates they were taken at.
+* Camera: Open app, enable location tags, so that all photos are geo-referenced with the coordinates they were taken at.
 This turns the camera into a generic data collection form (image, time, location).
-* Google Photos: open app, settings, auto-backup all photos in "high resolution" (about 2MP) to Google Photos.
+* Google Photos: open app, settings, auto-backup all photos in "high quality" (about 2MP) to Google Photos.

 Setup the tablet after a season
 -------------------------------